bcgov/bcstats-duckdb-storage-mvp/sei_dbt/README.md

 #### Default Location:
 - The `profiles.yml` file is located by default in `~/.dbt/profiles.yml`, making it global across multiple dbt projects on your local machine.
 If you use a Windows machine, it could be in `C:\Users\myusername\.dbt`.
 - You can also override this by explicitly specifying the location of `profiles.yml` with the `DBT_PROFILES_DIR` environment variable.
-- In this project,
+- In this project, we don't use database, and we don't need to store the database credentials in the `profiles.yml`, but we have CSV files stored in different location on the LAN, so the LAN locations will be stored in the `profiles.yml` using `external_root` key/value pair.
+We can keep a local `profiles.yml` or store the `profiles.yml` in our user home directory.
+In this project, we store the `profiles.yml` in the project folder, and make git ignore this yml file.
+- Other project specific parameters could be set in the `dbt_project.yml`.

 To **infer variables from `profiles.yml`** in your **dbt model file**, you need to use **Jinja** templating and the `target` object, which exposes information from `profiles.yml`.

-#### Step 2: Access the Variables in the Model File
+#### Access the Variables in the Model File

 Here’s an example of how you might use the `data_path` variable inside a dbt model: